Iceland Three Peaks Challenge

 The following items are optional:

-Travel clothes Trainers / sneakers or similar for camp use
+Travel clothes Trainers for use in the huts

 Trekking poles Sleeping bag liner